thesofproject/sof-docs/getting_started/index.rst

 .. note::

    **Remote Kernel Deployment with ktest**: If you have dedicated test hardware and wish to automate kernel installation and testing over SSH, see :ref:`setup-ktest-environment` in the Developer Guides.

+Next Steps
+**********

+Congratulations!
+You have set up your development environment, built and installed the Sound Open Firmware DSP binary, and installed the matching SOF Linux kernel drivers.

+You are now ready to begin developing, testing, and debugging with Sound Open Firmware:

+* Explore :ref:`architectures` to understand the firmware execution model, audio pipelines, and topology architecture.
+* Learn about developing custom audio processing algorithms in :ref:`algos`.
+* Follow hands-on testing, debugging, and probe streaming tutorials in :ref:`developer_guides`.
+* Review hardware setup, board pinouts, and loopback setups in :ref:`platforms`.